 The aim of investment and improvements are not only to make the network run smoothly and reduce congestion but also improve road safety.
 A regional approach to road safety will help residents, businesses and visitors stay safe on our roads.

 Lots more is to come as the Key Route Network arrangements mature, including better co-ordination with Highways England (who manage the motorway network), and between other transport operators as the Regional Transport Coordination Centre becomes operational at the end of 2019.

-You can find out more about your local Key Route Network routes and how they are performing on TfWM’s website.
+Visit TfWM to find out more about your local Key Route Network routes.